 In this tutorial, we’ll show you how to use the SendLayer mailer with WP Mail SMTP.

 - Setting Up Your SendLayer Account

 - Authorizing Your Domain in SendLayer

 SendLayer is a powerful SMTP email delivery service that is affordable, easy to use, and works seamlessly with WordPress and over 1,000 other platforms.
 It provides all you need for sending website emails with maximum deliverability, reliability, and scalability, making it our #1 recommended mailer.

-- Cost: SendLayer offers a free trial that allows you to send up to 500 emails.
-Beyond that, you’ll need a paid plan that includes increased email sending limits and additional features.
-A credit or debit card to complete your SendLayer account registration.
+- Cost: SendLayer offers a free trial that allows you to send hundreds of emails.
+Their paid plans include increased email sending limits and many additional features.
+A credit or debit card is required to complete your SendLayer account registration.

-- Bottom Line: The SendLayer mailer is recommended because it offers so much more than a simple delivery service.
+- Bottom Line: The SendLayer mailer is recommended because it’s affordable and offers so much more than a simple delivery service.
 It combines a modern approach with enhanced reliability and security.